tlswg/tls13-spec/draft-ietf-tls-tls13.md

 send the ServerHello, rather than waiting for the client's EndOfEarlyData message.

+#### Age and Lifetime

+When a client create a NewSessionTicket message, the ticket_age is calculated as follows:

+       ticket_age = client_create_psk_time - client_recv_nst_time

+If "ticket_age < ticket_lifetime * 1000" is satisfied, the client can
+use the ticket. obfuscated_ticket_age is calculated as follows:

+       obfuscated_ticket_age = ticket_age_add - ticket_age

+When the server receives the NewSessionTicket message, ticket_age can be recovered as follows:

+       ticket_age = obfuscated_ticket_age + ticket_age_add

+The server MUST check "ticket_age < ticket_lifetime * 1000" where
+ticket_lifetime is retrieved from a local ticket database or decoded from the ticket.

 #### Replay Properties {#replay-time}

 As noted in {{zero-rtt-data}}, TLS provides a limited mechanism for